adegard/PHP_server_ebooks_reader/README.md

-# EPUB Web server Reader 📖
+# EPUB Web server Reader 📖 - still in WORK IN PROGRESS -

 A lightweight web-based EPUB reader with **scroll navigation, page transitions, dark mode, and font size adjustments...**.
 Designed for a seamless e-reader experience directly in a browser, by connecting to the server PHP installed on a Raspeberry PI or other arm/pc home-server.